Associate of Science Degree in Nursing

 - Complete the following prerequisite courses.
 (These courses are limited to two attempts.)

-- BIOL 1010: Human Anatomy with a grade of B- or better
+Option 2: BIOL 1010: Human Anatomy with a grade of B- or better and BIOL 1020 Human Physiology

 - ENGL 1010: Composition I with a grade of C or better